Eliza Dushku: 2003–2008: Tru Calling and subsequent roles

 In 2003, Dushku starred in the horror film Wrong Turn and The Kiss, an independent comedy-drama.
 Starting that same year, she starred in a new Fox supernatural drama, Tru Calling, where she played the main character, medical student Tru Davies.
 After having a grant withdrawn, Tru is forced to take a job at a local morgue, where she discovers her power to "re-live" the previous day over again if one of the deceased asks for her help to change what has happened.
 Dushku turned down a role in a spin-off of Buffy the Vampire Slayer about Faith.

-She has had many roles as a "bad girl" in movies.
+She has had many roles as a "bad girl" in films.
 In an interview with Maxim in May 2001, Dushku says of her roles, "It's easy to play a bad girl: You just do everything you've been told not to do, and you don't have to deal with the consequences, because it's only acting."

 Dushku starred in the Off-Broadway play Dog Sees God in December 2005.
 The play was based on the Peanuts comic strip, with Dushku playing a character symbolizing Lucy Van Pelt.
 She quit in February 2006 along with other members of the cast amid rumors of abuse by the producer, which were later dismissed.

 She played the lead character on Nurses, a hospital comedy-drama for Fox.
 This was the second Fox pilot in which she was cast, but not broadcast.

 She appeared in the Simple Plan music video "I'm Just a Kid" as the band's love interest, as well as Nickelback's video for "Rockstar".

 On October 1, 2005, she announced at Wizard World Boston that shooting had begun for Nobel Son in which she would star with Alan Rickman, Danny DeVito, and Bill Pullman.
-The movie was released at the 2007 Tribeca Film Festival.
-Another project released in 2007 was On Broadway, an independent movie filmed in Boston.
-The movie received positive reviews, with a few of them highlighting Dushku's performance.
+The film was released at the 2007 Tribeca Film Festival.
+Another project released in 2007 was On Broadway, an independent film filmed in Boston.
+It received positive reviews, with a few of them highlighting Dushku's performance.